 Budapest is a remarkable place with so much to do its impossible to know where to begin, just wandering the streets and the markets you can see the rich and varied history of Budapest, from the old three-level market hall in Pest up along the shopping precincts, past the Basilica and the synagogue with the memorials to the Holocaust and then to the Parliament building built just over 100 years ago and based on the British Parliament building, its white gothic form adorned by 88 statues of military leader, princes and rulers. sat on the banks of the Danube with yet another tribute to the holocaust, a line of boots along the bank of the river looking down to the chain bridge, which also has connections with London, being designed by William Tierney Clark who designed the Marlow bridge over the Thames which was complete some 17 years earlier.

-Music Academy which quite appropriately had the subtle tones from a piano drifting out through an open window.
+Then there is the State Opera House sat just around the corner from the Music Academy which quite appropriately had the subtle tones from a piano drifting out through an open window.

 Founded by Frank Liszt it has a great statue of him above the door as though he is inspecting his students as they walk in.